jeffreycarlson/openrtb/extensions/community_extensions/skadnetwork.md

 ### Retrieving the SKAdNetwork Hash List

-SSP/SDKs make the list of hashes for each app version available to DSPs through two methods:
+SSP/SDKs make their own separate list of hashes for each app version available to DSPs through two methods:

 #### Method 1